| |

 • Fig jam may be tricky to find in your grocery store.
 I found mine near the deli section around holiday time.

-Substitutions & Variations for this Easy Holiday Appetizer
+Substitutions & Variations for Baked Brie Toppings

 For a more rustic serving presentation, bake and serve this brie recipe in a small iron skillet.